intel/llvm/sycl/doc/DeviceGlobal.md

 ```

 However, when the property is present, it has a member variable which is the
-type itself, and member functions return the address of this value.
+type itself, and member functions return a reference to this value.

 ```
 template<typename T>
 class device_global {
   T val;
  public:
-  T& get() noexcept { return &val; }
+  T& get() noexcept { return val; }
   /* other member functions */
 };
 ```